LearnHv3/PICMZdownloads/README.md

 When you are working the examples in the book, you will want to copy (rather than typing in) the source code into the appropriate MPLAB X project file.
 The easy way to do this is to download the zip-file (containing all of the source code) to your local machine, unzip the file and then copy and paste the Figures as instructed by each example project.

-### Download the file to your local machine.
+### Download the files to your local machine.
-* Select the zip-file, LearnHv3_Figures.zip.
+* Click on the green “Code” button, then select the “Download zip” option.
-* Click on the download button to the right of the name.
+* A zip-file, named “PIC32MZdownloads-master.zip”, will be transferred to your computer.
+It may go directly to the Downloads folder or the browser may ask where it should go.
+In any case, move the zip-file to the Harmony folder (the folder where Harmony was installed and at the same level as the v3 folder).
-* On your local machine, move the zip file to where you want it and unzip it to show the LearnHv3_Figures.txt file containing the source code.
+* Unzip the file (i.e. extract the files) starting at the same level as the zip-file.
+The source code file (LearnHv3_Figures.txt) and the web pages folder (simple_example.zip) are now available when needed in the upcoming chapters.

 ### EXAMPLE: Replacing the text in an MPLAB X source code file
 Suppose you are working on the project in Chapter 5 and the instructions say to replace the contents of app.h with what is shown in Figure 5-14.